learn-static/foundations-2-markdown/intro-markdown.md

 Markdown was developed as a simple way to write content for the web without using HTML (hyptertext markup language), a language commonly used to write content for websites.
 It allows for a straight-forward way to structure text, links, images, code, tables, and lists within a plain text document without using tags like those used in HTML.

-Using Markdown, we can format text in structured ways using...
+Using Markdown, we can format text using...

 - Headings
 - Paragraphs and Line Breaks